 All I see is suffering, love, then suffering but I also know I read when I first was intrigued with Buddhism that – “Life is suffering” This statement is supposed to sum up the four noble truths of Buddhism.

 However, Buddha didn’t speak English, so he didn’t use the English word, “suffering.”
 What he said, according to the earliest scriptures, is that life is dukkha.

 Dukkha– is Pali a variation of Sanskrit, it means: anything temporary is dukkha, including happiness.
 And really isn’t everything temporary?
 The Buddha taught there are three main categories of dukkha.
 These are:

 - Suffering or pain (dukkha-dukkha)

 - Conditioned states (samkhara-dukkha)

 Accepting we are impermanent has helped me accept my daughter’s death.
 Accepting suffering is life has also helped me to be more empathetic and “real”.
 Life in North America is very much self oriented; me, me, me, what I want!
 What do I get!
 What I think I want will make me happy!

 But life is not about seeking material things to make us happy it is about realizing and accepting we are impermanent blips in this universe and ultimately being a good person will make you happy.
-Helping others when you can, being honest and real all the time but mostly loving those around you- because as the hilarious Louis C.K says- if you’re not in front of me you could be dead.
+Helping others when you can, being honest and real all the time but mostly loving those around you while you still can.